About Leslie Smith Frank

 I’ve led morning meditations through the online platform eMindful, and my recordings of guided practice are in the online library of the popular meditation App, Insight Timer.
 In fall 2014, I facilitated mindful awareness training in an 8-week National Institute of Health (NIH) pilot study for students at Chicopee High School.
 Other venues in which I’ve taught MBSR include Baystate Medical Center in Springfield, MA, and Copper Beech Institute in Hartford, CT.

-My husband and I recently moved to Northampton, MA, where my practice is at 40 Center Street.
-We love having our four adult children, partners and grand children visit and hang out.
+My husband and I live in Northampton, MA.
+We love having our four adult children, partners and grandchildren visit and hang out.

-The heart of this teaching and support comes from regular personal mindfulness practice and silent retreats, several times a year.
+The heart of this teaching and support comes from regular personal mindful awareness practice and silent retreats, several times a year.